AsiaPonder001/Resource-Groups-and-V-Ms/README.md

 <b> The Resource Group is Created successfully</b>

-<p> Now Click on Virtual Machines if you cannot see it at the top type it in the bar above</p>
+<p> Now Click on Virtual Machines.
+If You Do Not See It At The Top Type It In The Bar Above</p>

 <img src="https://i.imgur.com/xL1DRc5.png">